CHCAA-EDUX/scientific-computing-01/classes/class2.md

   Use the modulo `%%` operator.
 </details>

 2) Test your function on all numbers from 1 to 50 using a for loop.

 3) Create a function that prints the Fizz Buzz solution to the numbers in a given range and returns the solutions as a list.
-See below:
+See below: # Måske dictionary her?
+E.g. {2: "2", 3: "Fizz"}.

  ```py